zeruhur/loner/en/loner_companion.md

 #### Advantage and Disadvantage Explained

 *Loner* uses a simple system of **Advantage** and **Disadvantage** to reflect the influence of the protagonist’s traits, conditions, and the environment on any given action.

 - **Advantage**: When circumstances or positive tags favor the protagonist’s action, add an extra **Chance Die**.
-Roll both Chance Dice and keep the higher one as the result.
+Roll both Chance Dice and keep the higher one.
 This represents an increased likelihood of a favorable outcome.

 - **Disadvantage**: When hindrances or negative tags work against the protagonist, add an extra **Risk Die**.
 Roll both Risk Dice and keep the higher one.
 This represents increased difficulty or potential for failure.